bigmlcom/python/docs/index.rst

 -----------------

-Using the local PCA object, you can compute the projection of an input data set into the new components:
+Using the local PCA object, you can compute the projection of an input dataset into the new components:

 .. code-block:: python